 Keeping In Style With AP

 If you do pick AP, make sure you keep up with its stylistic changes.
-For instance, as of June 1, 2016, Internet is no more — it’s now internet, with a lowercase ‘i’.
-The Associated Press makes small but important changes like this every year, as the New York Times notes, usually to conform with how most people are using the language already.
+For instance, as of June 1, 2018, “home page” is no more — it’s now “homepage,” as one word.
+The Associated Press makes small but important changes like this every year, usually to conform with how most people are using the language already.

 What happens if you don’t change along with AP, you ask?
-The world wouldn’t end, but after a few years you won’t be using AP anymore.
-You’ll have your own hybrid that might be confusing to new staff writers.
+The world wouldn’t end, but after a few years, you won’t be using AP anymore.
+You’ll have a hybrid that might be confusing to new staff writers.

 Updating Your Non-AP Guide